Templates

 If a docstring did not exist on the object, this will be the empty string.

-For classes this will also depend on the autoapi_python_class_content option.
+For classes, this will also depend on the autoapi_python_class_content option.

-str
+id: str

 Whether this was inherited from an ancestor of the parent class.

-bool
+property is_private_member: bool

 Whether this object is private (True) or not (False).

-bool
+property is_special_member: bool

 Whether this object is a special member (True) or not (False).

-bool
+property is_top_level_object: bool

 Whether this object has a docstring (False) or not (True).

-member_order = 0#
+member_order = 0

-property summary#
+property rendered

 The summary line of the docstring.